agasready/gunbound_launcher/README.md

 - Click Delete Account to remove a selected account

 Executable Path
-- Click Browse to select gunbound.exe or gunbound.gme
+- Click Browse to select gunbound.exe or gunbound.gme or whatever its name
 - Or leave blank if it is in the same directory

 Patch Settings